 Why We Chose It

-Happy V Women’s Daily Prebiotic + Probiotic has gained popularity through the company’s use of heavy online advertising.
-We liked that this formula contains three of the top-4 strains L. rhamnosus, L. gasseri, and L. crispatus but were disappointed to see if missing the highly researched and effective strain L jensenii.
-However, the biggest challenge with this formula is it only includes 7 strains, we prefer to see a larger diversity of at least 16 strains, and the relatively low potency at 20 Billion CFUs.
-We prefer to see formulas that have at least 45 Billion CFUs per dose.
+Happy V Women’s Daily Prebiotic + Probiotic has gained popularity through the company’s heavy online advertising.
+We liked that this formula contains the top-4 strains L. rhamnosus, L. gasseri, L. acidophilus, and Bifidobacterium lactis (with a specified strain).
+However, the biggest challenge with this formula is that it only includes 7 strains, with a relatively low potency at 20 billion CFUs.
+We prefer to see formulas that have at least 16 strains and 50 Billion CFUs per dose.
+We also prefer a once-a-day, easy-to-swallow capsule.
+Happy V Women’s Daily Prebiotic + Probiotic requires two capsules per day.

-In analyzing this brand, we found places on both their brand site and Amazon listing page that indicate that this product contains digestive enzymes in the form of, “Digezyme (Amylase, Protease, Cellulase, Lactase, Lipase – 50mg.”
-Their brand product page in the “Quality Transparency” has a link to a Certificate of Analysis which clearly shows the digestive enzymes in the formula.
+In analyzing this brand, we found places on both their brand site and Amazon listing page that indicate that this product contains digestive enzymes in the form of, “Digezyme (Amylase, Protease, Cellulase, Lactase, Lipase – 50mg.”)
+Their brand product page in the “Quality Transparency” section has a link to a Certificate of Analysis, which clearly shows the digestive enzymes in the formula.
 Their Amazon listing under ingredients also indicates “Transparency Compliant Label” and lists the digestive enzymes.
 However, their product labels do not mention any digestive enzymes whatsoever.
 It is challenging to believe the brand is focused on transparency when they are misrepresenting what is in their formula.
-Happy V backs their product with a minimal 30-day refund period, which only applies to unopened bottles.
+Happy V backs its product with a minimal 30-day refund period, which only applies to unopened bottles.
+This is less than ideal.
 This formula uses a vegetarian capsule and is non-GMO.

 *Results are based on user-generated experiences with these products, and individual results may vary.
 Please refer to the manufacturer’s product website for detailed information.